The flaps on a plane’s wings help generate lift for the plane during take-off and generate drag during landing.

 Without flaps, airliners would have to generate more speed during take-off.

-For example, flaps could make it difficult to land lightly wing-loaded planes during strong crosswinds.
+Flaps could also make it difficult to land lightly wing-loaded planes during strong crosswinds.

 Flaps also potentially increase the likelihood of airplanes experiencing a loss of direction, or suffering from less effective brakes.